0xPARC/zk-bug-tracker/README.md

 Identified By: [NCC Group](https://www.nccgroup.com/)

 Incorrect polynomial representation
-resulting from arithmetic operations may break as sumptions and lead to erroneous computations or may result in denial of service attacks via Rust panics.
+resulting from arithmetic operations may break assumptions and lead to erroneous computations or may result in denial of service attacks via Rust panics.

 **Background**